Best movies on Netflix

 "Sleepy Hollow"(Credit: Paramount Pictures)

-Tim Burton and Johnny Depp team up yet again in this 1999 adaption of the iconic Washington Irving story.
-This horror film also stars Christina Ricci and Miranda Richardson.
+Tim Burton and Johnny Depp team up yet again in this 1999 adaption of the Washington Irving story "Sleepy Hollow.''
+The film also stars Christina Ricci and Miranda Richardson.

 "The Wedding Planner"(Credit: BPI / Ron Batzdorff)